html-next/skyrocket-original/OVERVIEW.md

 inject.worker('foo:main') // looks up an instance of worker 'foo' named 'main', instantiates if needed. inject.worker('foo:bar') // looks up an instance of worker 'foo' named 'bar', instantiates if needed.
 ```

+### Implementation Details

+#### WorkerService

+Responsibilities
+- Stores feature/API detection results
+- Sets up backburner queues for when it’s necessary to execute worker modules on the main thread.

+#### Interface

+Responsibilities
+- Models interaction between the worker and the main thread.
+- Instantiates the worker / tears it down as necessary.
+- Runs feature detection if needed
+- Provides abstractions overtop of postMessage so that developers can interact with the worker via more typical asynchronous programming patterns.

+#### Inject Helper

+Responsibilities
+- lazily resolve an interface and instantiate it if necessary
+- allow multiple workers of the same type to co-exist with separate names

+#### WorkerShell

+Responsibilities
+- fallback for when the Worker api is not available on a platform
+- creates an isolated scope for the module with worker-like APIs
+- executes worker tasks in backburner queues that occur after `afterRender`.
+  - potentially in the next tick
+  - should it run the worker in an iFrame (clean scope, separate memory context)?

+#### WorkerApp

+Responsibilities
+- instantiates the worker (within the worker context)
+- performs feature detection work if necessary

+#### Worker

+Responsibilities
+- Provides abstractions overtop of postMessage so that developers can interact between the worker and the main thread via more typical asynchronous programming patterns.
+- Implements the worker end of the Interface

+#### Shared Worker

+Responsibilities
+- Extends Worker, uses SharedWorker base class if available, else falls back to worker + main thread polyfill.
+  - Do we want to do this?
+Can we channel between workers another way?

+#### Service Worker

+- Only One is allowed
+- Extends SharedWorker, uses ServiceWorker base class if available, else falls back to SharedWorker (and beyond).
+  - Should the fallback do things like utilize AppCache?

+#### Build Tooling

+Packaging
+- You write a worker as any other ES6 module, but it has to be a single script when executed.
+We’ll use babel + broccoli + register a custom filter tree with ember-cli-packager to build 2 final output files, one for the main-thread fallback and one as the stand-alone worker script.

+Engines
+- We can probably load the main thread worker into the app via the engine mechanics if needed, else some simple ajax fetching / module resolution primitives will get the job done.